kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 this make the authorization process state-dependent (if the selector would need to apply to both the request and stored object), something which is considered an explicit anti-pattern.

+### Do nothing, force implementers to implement all of this out of tree

+Pros:

+- No extra code is added to Kubernetes.

+Drawbacks:

+- Authorizers would need to fold a conditional allow into a concrete `Allow` in authorization responses.
+This is confusing, and could easily be misunderstood, for example composite authorization of `update` requests turning into `create`s would not respect conditions, which could be unsafe and unexpected.
+- Likewise, Constrained Impersonation could not be made more expressive.
+- Requires the cluster administrator to install a validating webhook that never can become deleted (which normal admission webhooks can).
+- Users would not see their conditions in the `SelfSAR`, and e.g. conditional read policies (see below) would be more or less impossible to discover.
+- Two webhooks are always needed for every request, even if the condition could be expressed in CEL, which in theory would not require a webhook.
+- Evaluation of policies is not atomic across authorization and admission phases.
+A full re-evaluation of all policies need to be done twice.
+- Only one conditional authorizer could effectively be supported, instead of many in this framework.
+- Without a clear framework on how to do this (with reference implementations), the risk of wrong or incompatible implementations is higher.
+- Kubernetes could not use this itself, even though it could be useful.

 ## Appendix A: Further resources